wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-giant-desert.md

 **Cultures**
 1. The only ones able to cross the desert.
 1. The ones that raised massive herds of sheep where few could.
 1. The ones that are the mercenaries of the local sultan.
 They are their own special social caste.
-1. The ones that have a isolationist kingdom among the dunes.
+1. The ones that have an isolationist kingdom among the dunes.
 1. The ones that grow a rare spice.
 1. The ones that are nomadic raiders.